What Causes Aging?

 - NAD+ Supplementation

 Researchers are studying NAD+, a coenzyme that declines with age.
-Animal research shows NAD+ supplementation can improve muscle function, increase DNA damage repair, and improve cognitive function.
+Animal research shows NAD+ supplementation can improve muscle function and maintain DNA health.
 Human research, including Elysium’s own clinical trial, shows that NAD+ can be increased and sustained over time.
-Scientists theorize that increasing NAD+, which also activates sirtuin proteins, may offer benefits similar to those accrued with calorie restriction.